How to Start an LLC in Illinois

 Below is the information you’ll need to file your Articles:

-- Principal place of business (Doesn’t have to be an Illinois address)
+- Principal place of business (this doesn’t have to be an Illinois address)

 - Effective date of Articles if different than when filed